gramstudio/LIRR-ontime/README.md

 ## Description

-This project aims to analyze the on-time performance of the Long Island Rail Road (LIRR) trains.
+Scraping & analyzing the on-time performance of the Long Island Rail Road (LIRR) trains.

 ## Features